He will reply, 'Truly I tell you, whatever you did not do for one of the least of these, you did not do for me.'

 How about Texas?

-According to the Texas government, in 2010 “the Texas Refugee Resettlement Program served more than 14,000 people from 44 countries, including Iraq, Afghanistan, Burma, the Sudan, Cuba and Nepal.
+According to the Texas government, in 2017 “the Texas Refugee Resettlement Program served about 4000 people from 44 countries, including Iraq, Afghanistan, Burma, the Sudan, Cuba and Nepal.
+This number does not reflect the arrivals from Iraq and Afghanistan through the special visa (SIV).
 All have their own individual stories, but a common thread for many is persecution for who they are or what they represent.
 Even more universal is belief in America’s historic promise of tolerance and opportunity.”
 Texas receives approximately 11% of refugees every year.

 What challenges do the refugees face?